The Book of Mormon Sydney

 There’s never been a quiet year for theatre in Australia.
 From the bright lights of Broadway and West End to our very own stages in Australia, we’re lucky to play host to some of the world’s biggest and best musicals.
 We’re also a hotbed for homegrown gems, with fresh and experimental shows lighting up stages across the country every month.

 From the grand return of a British “mega-musical” starring cats to the Aussie premiere of a musical based on Pretty Woman, this year’s theatre line-up is shaping up to be one of the most exciting yet.
-Here are all the biggest musicals currently playing in Australia or headed Down Under in the next year or so.
+We highly recommend nabbing tickets to The Book of Mormon, which just opened in Sydney and will hopefully announce more cities soon.
+Or, hold out for tickets to Broadway hit Anastasia, which is making its long-awaited Aussie debut in Melbourne this December.
+Here are all the biggest musicals playing in Australia – in order of when they hit/are hitting the stage.

 🖼 The best Australian art galleries